dwaite/multipass/draft-waite-multipass-retrieval.md

 Verifiable Credential systems aim to introduce a new role into the system, that of a user agent which works to mediate this exchange of information and to decouple entities from needing a business relationship.
 This user agent, referred to from this point as a *Holder*, can implement a consistent level of informed consent onto the exchanged information.

-This specification describes a system for fetching attribute credentials, known as *Multipass tickets*, from an issuer.
+This specification describes a system for fetching attribute credentials, known as *Multipass Tickets*, from an issuer.
 For compatibility with existing identity systems, this issuer acts as a protected resource under the OAuth 2.0 Authorization Framework described in ({{RFC6749}}).
 There may be other methods for retrieving multipass tickets outside of OAuth 2, which are out of scope of this specification.

 This specification also describes the format of the ticket in the response, as well as how to process, send, and verify the response.